Workflow Development Guide#

 For heavy workflows, re-initializing every time can incurs extra computational costs.

-In this case, you can implement the resettable
+In this case, you can set the can_reset

 @WORKFLOWS.register_module("example_workflow")